Willow Street / Exit 7

 Many northern New Englanders looking for a snow and ice free area to ride in the winter or early spring head south to Cape Cod.
 Winters there are normally less wintery, more like New York’s Long Island, and as winter moves into spring it’s rare that the snow is too deep to ride in or that the sandy gravely soil that makes up much of the dirt on the Cape is muddy.
 Many riders check conditions by joining NEMBA’s Cape Cod Facebook Group and asking a local.

 Most people heading for the Cape direct their cars to either the Trail of Tears in Barnstable or to Otis in Bourne and Falmouth.
 Others head farther down the Cape to Nickerson State Park.
 But one of the best riding locations on the Cape is also one of the least known.
 It’s at exit seven on the Mid Cape Highway, Route 6 and is commonly referred to as Willow Street.
-Confusing things Willow Street actually comprises two separate riding areas.
-Both are located near the same exit and can be linked together to form about 35 miles of riding.
+Confusing things Willow Street actually comprises three separate riding areas.
+All are located near the same exit and can be linked together to form about 55 miles of riding.

 The first of these is located just a few hundred feet from the end of the exit ramp.
 When you exit the highway drive to the South side of the highway bridge and park in the dirt lot beside the train tracks.
 You’ll see a trail with a Cape Cod Pathways marker leading into the woods and that trail will lead you to over 20 miles of enjoyable sometimes hilly singletracks located in the Hyannis Ponds Wildlife Management Area.